 To follow is a representative example of the texts pupils will be study during their time in Whitehill.
-We will substitute books from time to time, to meet the needs of a particular class or circumstances.
-For instance, we looked at books with themes of loneliness and isolation recently, to allow pupils time to explore some of the consequences of lockdown and school closure.
+We will substitute books from time to time, to meet the needs of a particular class or to reflect upon and explore current events or issues.